Afrosiyob High-Speed Rail

 Route Engineering Challenges

-• Operation across Kyzylkum Desert in extreme temperature range (-20°C winter to +50°C summer)
+• Operation across Kyzylkum Desert in extreme temperature range (−20 °C winter to +50 °C summer)

 Maximum Speed

-250 km/h (operational 200–220 km/h average)
+250 km/h (design); 200–220 km/h operational average

 Power Output